-Events cost a lot of money to put together, particularly if the primary revenue generator is going to come through ticket sales.
+Events cost a lot of money to organize, particularly if the primary source of revenue is dependent on ticket sales.
 It can be tough to put together the cash in time to pay off venue contracts and vendors.

-If you’re having a tough time funding the conference, concert or party you want to put on next, then you might have thought about crowdfunding.
-A lot of prominent businesses have been started through crowdfunding, so there’s no real reason why you shouldn’t make use of it in order to finance your next successful event.
+If you’re having a difficult time funding the conference, concert or party you want to put on next, then you might think about crowdfunding.
+Many prominent businesses have raised capital through crowdfunding.
+There is no real reason why you should not take a look at it to finance your next successful event.

-You have to take into count some of the good and bad associated with financing your next event this way though and that’s what we’re going to discuss.
+You do need to take into count some of the good and bad associated with financing your next event this way.

-Think about it, if you were successful with raising the money for your event, then this is going to mean that you now have a nice email list with people who have shown that they support you and your cause.
-Why not utilize these in order to put together funds for future events?
-On top of this, you can also promote other items, services, and opportunities.
+Think about it, if you were successful raising the money for your event, then this is going to help establish a nice email list with people who have already shown that they support your organization.
+Why not utilize these lists in order to gather funds for future events?
+In addition, you can also promote other items, services, opportunities and of course, more events!

 The good about using crowdfunding to finance your next event:

 In trying to raise money there’s going to be an investment of time, energy and money associated with it.
-Yes, it can sometimes cost money to raise money.
-Forget about the cost though, all of these are really associated with risk.
-Crowdfunding takes away the risk or makes it very low.
-You don’t have to pay anything out of pocket or you pay very little.
+It often costs money to raise money.
+What we are really talking about is risk.
+Crowdfunding takes away a fair portion of the risk.
+You generally do not have to pay anything out of pocket or you will pay very little.

-Hitting your target or surpassing it will mean a lot of good for your event
+Hitting your target and then surpassing it will obviously do quite a bit of good for your event.

 Crowdfunding can be the perfect way to experiment with just how in-demand an event idea might be.
 If you use crowdfunding and it fails miserably, then you might want to think strongly about what this means for that event idea.
 If the campaign is super successful, then this is a good indicator that there’s plenty of demand.
-This can help reduce worry as you get closer to your event date.
+This can help reduce worry as you get close in on your event date.

-With crowdfunding, you’re trying to get money from people who will also have the ability to look at the promotions associated with it.
-Due to this, there’s a chance your event can go viral.
+With crowdfunding, you are reaching out to people with funds who will also have the ability to look at the promotions associated with it.
+There is a very real chance your event can go viral.
 You can make use of interesting pictures and videos that call attention to events you’ve held in the past in order to create excitement for your next event.

 The bad about using crowdfunding to try and finance your events:

-Your idea can get hijacked by someone with more capital than you
+Your idea can get hijacked by someone with more capital (read money), than you.

-Using a crowdfunding campaign puts you at risk of having your idea stolen by someone who likes it, sees the potential in it and has the money right now to get it going and fast.
-At first, it may seem like a good thing, because it means you have a good event idea, but it’s not if the goal was to establish yourself as the innovator of the event idea.
+Using a crowdfunding campaign puts you at risk of having your idea “borrowed” by someone who likes it, sees its’ potential and has the money right now to get it going.
+At first glance, it may seem like a good thing.
+It means you have a good event idea.
+However, the goal was not to establish yourself as the innovator of the event idea.
 You goal was to find funding for the event idea.

-Campaigns that work require a lot of time and capital
+Campaigns that really work require a lot of time, energy and money.

-It doesn’t really matter where you decide to go to launch a crowdfunding campaign, the platform is going to take a generous cut of whatever you raise.
-Then you have to deal with the cut the credit card companies take.
+It doesn’t really matter which platform you choose to launch a crowdfunding campaign, the platform is going to take a generous cut of whatever you raise.
 All of this requires you to be even more successful than you might expect in order to offset these costs.

-Unfortunately, the majority of crowdfunding campaigns aren’t successful.
-The number is about 70% to 90%.
+Unfortunately, the majority of crowdfunding campaigns are not successful.
+The numbers can be as high as 90%.
 As you can see this is quite a large amount of failures and should serve as a warning as to just how tough things can be.
 Decent amounts of time, energy and money can be used to get something started only to have the campaign fail.